ravendevteam/toolbox-cli/README.md

 See [Releases](https://github.com/ravendevteam/scratchpad/releases).
 Download the latest version for your platform.

 To update:
-- For Windows, run `toolbox.exe update`
+- For Windows, run `toolbox.exe update` in Command Prompt.
-- For MacOS or Linux, run `./toolbox update`
+- For MacOS or Linux, run `./toolbox update` in your terminal.

 ## Authors & Contributors